mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 1. Click **Upload** > **Add Files** to select and upload applications.
 -->
 ## Get Network License Manager MAC Address
 The Network License Manager for MATLAB reference architecture manages the MATLAB Web App Server license file.
-The deployment templates for the MATLAB Web App Server reference architecture provide an option to deploy the license manager.
-You can also use an existing license manager that is located in the same VPC and the security group of the MATLAB Web App Server instances.
+When you deploy the MATLAB Web App Server reference architecture the network license manager is automatically deployed.
+You can also use an existing license manager that is located in the same VPC and the security group of the MATLAB Web App Server EC2 instance.
 For more information about the Network License Manager for MATLAB reference architecture, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).

->**NOTE**: For a new license manager deployed with MATLAB Web App Server, the license manager MAC address is available only after the deployment to the cloud is complete.
-For information on deploying the solution, see [Deployment Steps](/README.md#deployment-steps).
+>**NOTE**: For a new license manager deployed with MATLAB Web App Server, the license manager MAC address is available only after the stack creation is complete.

 To get the MAC address of the license manager:
 1. Log in to the Network License Manager for MATLAB dashboard.
 For a license manager deployed with the MATLAB Web App Server deployment, use the following credentials:<br>